 New Yorkers may get 'shelter in place' order soon, mayor says

-The city also signed with a private laboratory on Monday night to work to expand testing capacity to 5,000 tests a day, the mayor said at a news conference.
+With a population of roughly 8.5 million people, New York is the largest U.S. city.
+The city also signed with BioReference Laboratories on Monday night to work to expand testing capacity for the coronavirus to 5,000 tests a day, the mayor said.

+De Blasio also banned ride-sharing and ride-pooling in for-hire vehicles, including Uber and Lyft, although couples and families will still be allowed to ride together.
+He also suspended alternate-side vehicle parking for at least a week.
+The city's police department has been instructed that if officers arrest someone who is showing flu-like symptoms they should not take the person to a precinct.
+The city is also considering releasing some low-risk inmates from city jails, de Blasio said.

+He called on both current and retired health workers to add their names to a reserve list of people who can be called upon if the crisis worsens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)